-1. The territory extending from the dividing line between Camaguey and Sancti Spiritus to Cape St. Antonio, shall be divided into three military districts, each one under the command of a general directing operations, who shall have the privilege of appointing a second in command, and such other subalterns as he may require, submitting said appointments to my approval.
+1. The territory extending from the dividing line between Camagüey and Sancti Spiritus to Cape St. Antonio, shall be divided into three military districts, each one under the command of a general directing operations, who shall have the privilege of appointing a second in command, and such other subalterns as he may require, sub-